jacqueschuis/frontend-mentor/tip-calculator/README.md

 ### Useful resources

 - [CSS Grid Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) - I've never really used CSS grid before, so I was very unfamiliar with its syntax (which is confusingly quite close to that of Flexbox).
 Using this resource, though, I was able to make my app work very well and style it incredibly closely to the design file I was given.
-- [CSS Flexbox Guide](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [CSS Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - From the same people as above, gives a great breakdown of all Flexbox properties and is something that I reference to ensure responsiveness.

 ## Author